All eligible MIT employees may apply for support under the program when they adopt a child under the age of 18. See more about eligibility.

 - Submit your application for reimbursement no more than 90 days after the adoption is finalized.

-- Reimbursements are processed by the MIT Benefits Office and paid out in your paycheck.
+- Reimbursements are processed by MIT Benefits and paid out in your paycheck.

 - Reimbursements are subject to certain taxes as explained below.